Step 5: You Arrive at your Host Institution

 Register in the Directory of Canadians Abroad on the website of the Government of Canada.

 You will experience ups and downs during your stay abroad.
 This is a normal phenomenon when you are adjusting to a new culture.
 Are you feeling fatigue, mood swings, irritability, physical ailments, lack of concentration, loss of appetite, lack of motivation or homesickness?
 These are all symptoms of cultural stress.
-If these symptoms persist or worsen, we advise you to talk with friends or even with a foreign student advisor or a psychologist on your campus. ÉTS psychologists are also available to converse with you in complete confidentiality and free of charge.
-To make an appointment, send an email to email@example.com
+If these symptoms persist or worsen, we advise you to talk with friends or even with a international student advisor or a psychologist on your campus. ÉTS psychologists are also available to converse with you in complete confidentiality and free of charge.
+To make an appointment, send an email to firstname.lastname@example.org

 Keep in touch!